Serial film: Stylistic differences between the studios

 Republic was the successor to Mascot Pictures, a serial specialist.
 Writers and directors were already geared to staging exciting films, and Republic improved on Mascot, adding music to underscore the action, and staging more elaborate stunts.
 Republic was one of Hollywood's smaller studios, but its serials have been hailed as some of the best, especially those directed by John English and William Witney.
 In addition to solid screenwriting that many critics thought was quite accomplished, the firm also introduced choreographed fistfights, which often included the stuntmen (usually the ones portraying the villains, never the heroes) throwing things in desperation at one another in every fight to heighten the action.
 Republic serials are noted for outstanding special effects, such as large-scale explosions and demolitions, and the more fantastic visuals like Captain Marvel and Rocketman flying.
 Most of the trick scenes were engineered by Howard and Theodore Lydecker.
-Republic was able to get the rights to the newspaper comic character Dick Tracy, the radio character The Lone Ranger, and the comic book characters Captain America, Captain Marvel, and Spy Smasher.
+Republic bought the screen rights to the newspaper comic character Dick Tracy, the radio character The Lone Ranger, and the comic-book characters Captain America, Captain Marvel, and Spy Smasher.

 Republic's serial scripts were written by teams, usually from three to seven writers.
 From 1950 Republic economized on serial production.
 The studio was no longer licensing expensive radio and comic-strip characters, and no longer staging spectacular action sequences.
 To save money, Republic turned instead to its impressive backlog of action highlights, which were cleverly re-edited into the new serials.
+The studio slashed costs further by shortening the length of each chapter from 1800 feet (20 minutes) to 1200 feet (13 minutes, 20 seconds).
 Most of the studio's serials of the 1950s were written by only one man, Ronald Davidson—Davidson had co-written and produced many Republic serials, and was familiar enough with the film library to write new scenes based on the older action footage.
 Republic's last serial was King of the Carnival (1955), a reworking of 1939's Daredevils of the Red Circle using some of its footage.